PopovEvgeniy/txt866/readme.txt

                              TXT866

-                           Version 2.0.9
+                           Version 2.0.9.1

-           Win-1251 to DOS-866 code page converter for text files by Popov Evgeniy Alekseyevich
+           Win-1251 to DOS-866 code page converter by Popov Evgeniy Alekseyevich

-Description
+The description.

-This program lets you convert text file content from the Win-1251 to the DOS-866 code page.
+This program lets you convert the text file content from the Win-1251 to the DOS-866 code page.

-License

-This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Command-line arguments

 This program takes an input file name and output file name as the command-line arguments.
 The output file will be created if needed.

+License.

+This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Exit codes
+Exit codes.

 0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
 3: The invalid command-line arguments.

-Source code
+The source code.

 The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 The source code can compile for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide the binary file for Windows and the makefile for Linux.

-Install and uninstall under Linux
+Install and uninstall under Linux.

 Follow these steps: